Grand Prairie Bus Accident Lawyer

 Following an accident, injured claimants should be aware of the statute of limitations.
 The statute of limitations is the mandated deadline for filing a claim.
 In the State of Texas, injured claimant’s have two years from the date of injury to file their personal injury claim per Texas Civil Practice and Remedies Code § 16.003.

-Filing a claim past the mandated deadline or waiting too long to hire a skilled Grand Prairie bus accident attorney could bar the injured claimant’s right to seek compensation for their injuries.
+Filing a claim past the mandated deadline or waiting too long to hire a skilled Grand Prairie bus collision attorney could bar the injured claimant’s right to seek compensation for their injuries.
 Although the case could still be filed with the court after the statute of limitations expires, the defendant or their legal team may motion the judge to dismiss it based on the late filing.

 Timing is also an important factor when it comes to evidence.
 The longer a plaintiff waits, the greater the chances that the evidence will disappear or be tainted.